SanicTK2/iidxguide/docs/misc_datadump.md

 All units in milliseconds.
 Positive means before the note, negative is after the note.

+Notes:

+* A POOR happens if a button is not pressed before the LATE BAD window ends.
+* Exact numbers for excessive POORs in IIDX are not known.
+* In LR2, excessive POORs are only possible before a note; not after.

 Detailed rules for beatoraja (based on easy judge):

 * Scratch notes: add -10 +10 to each end of note timing window
 * Release window of long notes: significantly larger (±120, ±160, ±200, {+220, -280})
 * Release window of long scratch notes: add -10 +10 to each end of long note window
 * For other judge windows: VERYEASY is 25% wider than EASY, NORMAL is 25% narrower, HARD is 50% narrower, and so on.
 Integer math is used to scale (discard decimal value).
-* In beatoraja, excessive poors are possible after a note. (also exists in IIDX , but not LR2)

 ## Concluding Remarks